drebolivar/drebolivar/README.md

 Full Stack Developer
 --------------------

-Creative minded professional with a drive for accomplishing goals and delivering meaningful outcomes.
-I am driven by a curiosity of how things work and that has provided the opportunity to learn something new every day.
-With a history in management, healthcare, and the film industry, I come with a unique experience of execution, empathy, and collaboration.
+Creative minded software engineer with a drive for creating, debugging, and delivering meaningful and aesthetically pleasing projects.
+Driven with a curiosity of how things work and an obsession with making it look "cool", I've been afforded the opportunity to learn something new every day and build upon my skill set.
+With a history in team management, healthcare , and the film, I come with a unique experience of  execution, empathy, and collaboration.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [dre.bolivar@gmail.com](mailto:dre.bolivar@gmail.com)